fishingelephants/100-days-of-code/r1-log.md

 **Thoughts:**
 - Had issues with the HTML file that caused alot of error at first.
 Until someone pointed it out.
 Phew.

+### R1D5 : January 20th, 2018 [Day 19]

+1. Get the field input data [DONE]
+2. Add the item to the budget controller [DONE]
+3. Add the item to the UI [DONE]
+4. Clear the fields [DONE]--Added
+5. Calculate the budget
+6. Display the budget on the UI
+7. Keypress 'ENTER' to add item

+**Thoughts:**
+- Added new task as #4.
+Now cleaner looking.